Table of Contents[Hide][Show]

 Dehydration is a very real danger when it’s hot.
 Having a water bottle for everyone will help combat that.
 You can get free refills of ice water from any Disney quick-service restaurant.
 It’s one of the best free things at Disney.

 Bringing your own food can result in a TON of Disney savings.
 Yes, part of the experience is eating the special Disney treats, but find out how we saved at least $50 every day by packing snacks and being selective about dining in the park.
 Best part?
 You’re not surviving on granola bars.
 We’ve got a whole list of varied snack and food ideas.
 You can carry food into the parks.
 We like using a backpack cooler.

 I say this with love, but the in-room coffee choices at the most magical place on earth?
 Not super magical.

 In the parks, you’ll find Starbucks locations, but the lines can be brutal.
 My husband needs coffee before he can get out the door and be functional.
 I always pack some instant coffee packs like Cafe Bustelo or even the Starbucks Via mixes.
 If you need an in-park pick-me-up, dump one into a water bottle for instant iced coffee.
 For me, a Disney essential is definitely a well-caffeinated parental unit.

 If you are driving, never underestimate the power of ready-to-drink iced lattes.
 Bring a bunch.
 Stick a couple in the fridge and you’re good to go.

 Disney Must Haves: Clothing Items to Consider

 8. Sunglasses & Hats

 Our Disney essentials include sunglasses and hats for all family members.
-But buying them on site can really add up.
 We always include a few extras.
 Our teen son has a habit of putting his hat into the mesh pocket on roller coasters and walking off without it.
 We jokingly got him this one and he STILL lost it!